 If you put the pasta on to boil before you start on the fish, you can cut down on the total cooking time.

-- Bring a large saucepan of water to the boil and cook the pasta for the time indicated on the packet.
+- Bring a large saucepan of water to a boil and cook the pasta for the time indicated on the packet.
 If you use salt, you can add a teaspoon of salt to the water.

 - Once the pasta is cooked, drain and keep warm.